The Chemical Brothers: 1999–2002: Surrender and Come with Us

 In June 2000, they played the Pyramid stage at the Glastonbury Festival.
 In August 2000 they played to a large crowd at the main stage at Creamfields festival, Ireland.
 In December 2000, the Chemical Brothers aired one of their new tracks, "It Began in Afrika" at their New York DJ gigs, supporting U2.

 In 2001, they were active with releases and live performances.
 Early in the year, they began working on a fourth album, provisionally titled Chemical Four.
 The first track which fans got a taste of was "It Began in Afrika", as previously played in their DJ set in New York.
 The track would make its live debut in California in April 2001, at the Coachella Valley Music and Arts Festival.
 Another new track, "Galaxy Bounce", also got its public debut at Coachella.
 As had become customary for their releases and experiments, "It Began in Afrika" was first pressed as a promo, as part of the "Electronic Battle Weapon" series.
 It received much airplay on dance music radio shows in the UK, and became more and more popular in clubs over the course of the summer.
 It also became one of the "anthems" in Ibiza as the summer progressed.
 It was given a full commercial single release in September, reaching No. 8 in the UK singles chart, even though no promotional video was made for the track.

 Rowlands and Simons also remixed a track from Fatboy Slim's Halfway Between the Gutter and the Stars, entitled "Song for Shelter".
 This remix was released as a single on 3 September 2001 (one week before "It Began in Afrika") as the CD2 single for "Song for Shelter / Ya Mama".
-It reached No. 30 in the UK Singles Charts (sales were combined with the CD1 single).
+It reached No. 30 in the UK singles chart (sales were combined with the CD1 single).